 Note: Linear shading is the most preferred form of shading.
 It captures and demonstrates the geometric aesthetic of a figure.

 Stipple Shading: The below invention is a “Mat with Inflatable Pillow,” The below figure is a top plan view of a mat with a pillow.

 Linear Shading: Below invention is on “Golf club head with aerodynamic design”.
 The figure shows the section of the head of a prior art golf club.

 - Bold Lines: They show the edge or side of an object present in shade.

-- Thin Lines: It shows object’s edge or side present is light.
+- Thin Lines: It shows the object’s edge or side present is light.
 Also, they represent two merging objects.

-- Surface Shading Lines: These lines are thinner and used for surface shading.
+- Surface Shading Lines: These lines are thinner and are used for surface shading.
 While shading spherical and cylindrical surfaces, the gap between lines increases.
 The lines having wider space show the light side of the object.
-The closed lines show dark/shaded side.
+The closed lines show the dark/shaded side.